O. T. Jones Sr.

-Ozro Thurston Jones Sr. (March 26, 1891 – September 23, 1972) was a Holiness Pentecostal denomination leader and minister, who was the second Senior Bishop of the Church of God in Christ, Inc. (1962–1968), succeeding Bishop Charles Harrison Mason, who was the founder.
+Ozro Thurston Jones Sr. (March 26, 1891 – September 23, 1972) was a Holiness Pentecostal denomination leader and minister, who was the second Senior Bishop of the Church of God in Christ, Inc. (1962–1968), succeeding the denomination's founder, Bishop Charles Harrison Mason.
 The Church of God in Christ (COGIC) is the fourth largest denomination in the United States, being in the Holiness Pentecostal tradition.

-Early life
+Early life and Ministerial Career

 Ozro Thurston (O.T.)
-Jones was born in Fort Smith, Arkansas, the son of Baptist parents, Marion and Mary Jones.
-As a young man, in 1912, he experienced and confessed salvation and "Spirit baptism" or "infilling" as a second work of grace.
-He answered a call to the ministry under the guidance of Elder Justus Bowe, a COGIC pioneer.
-Soon afterwards, he, his older sister and a brother developed into an evangelistic team in North Arkansas and the surrounding states.
-Over the next few years 18 congregations were established as a direct result of their evangelistic endeavors.
-In 1914 Elder Jones organized the youth department of the Church of God in Christ and served as its first president.
-Two years later he founded and edited the Y.P.W.W.
+Jones was born in Fort Smith, Arkansas, to Baptist parents, Marion and Mary Jones.
+In 1912, Jones experienced and confessed salvation, sanctification, and "Spirit baptism" or "infilling", an experience in the Holiness and Pentecostal traditions often referred to as the works of grace.
+Jones would be ordained that year under the ministry of Elder Justus Bowe, a pioneer of the Church of God in Christ.
+Soon afterwards he and two of his siblings formed an evangelistic team focused in northern Arkansas and the surrounding states.
+Their evangelistic endeavors are credited with the establishment of 18 congregations.
+In 1914 Elder Jones organized the denomination's youth department, and served as its first president.
+In 1916 Jones became founding editor of Young People Willing Workers (Y.P.W.W.)
 Quarterly Topics, an education-oriented journal.
 In 1920 he was appointed assistant to the state overseer in Oklahoma.

-Pastorship
+Pastoral, Overseer and Episcopal Ministry

-In 1925, Jones' career took a decisive turn when he became pastor of a small congregation of Holiness believers in Philadelphia.
-He moved to Philadelphia where he would reside for the rest of his life.
-The congregation grew into the historic Holy Temple Church of God in Christ.
-In 1926 he became the state overseer for Pennsylvania.
-Not forgetting his work with the youth of the church, in 1928 he founded the International Youth Congress of the Church of God in Christ.
+In 1925, Jones became pastor of a small Holiness congregation in Philadelphia (Holy Temple COGIC), where he moved to and remained for the rest of his life.
+In 1926 he became the State Overseer for Pennsylvania (the precursor to Jurisdictional Bishop).
+Jones continued his work with the youth of the church, founding the denomination's International Youth Congress in 1928.

 In 1933 Bishop Charles Harrison Mason, the founder of the Church of God in Christ, selected Jones as one of the five men to be consecrated as the denomination's first "founding" bishops.
 He was later selected to serve on the executive commission created by Mason to assist him during his last years in office.
 Following Mason's death in November 1961, the commission then headed by Bishop A.B.
 McEwen, administered the affairs of the church for one year.
-Then in late 1962, the board of bishops moved to nominate a new senior bishop.
-They chose Jones and placed his name before the church's general assembly, which approved the motion.
-Jones retained authorship of the Y.P.W.W.
-Topics and he remained Jurisdictional Bishop of the Commonwealth of Pennsylvania.
-At no time did Bishop Jones Sr. give up any of his offices.
+Then in late 1962, the Board of Bishops moved to nominate a new senior bishop.
+The Commission selected Jones and placed his name before the church's general assembly, which would approved the motion.
+Jones served concurrently as author/editor of the Y.P.W.W.
+Topics, and Jurisdictional Bishop of the Commonwealth of Pennsylvania.